Rota system: Scholarly discussions

+Concept

-When the grand prince died, the next most senior prince moved to Kiev and all others moved to the principality next up the ladder.
-Only those princes whose fathers had held the throne were eligible for placement in the rota; those whose fathers predeceased their grandfathers were known as izgoi, "excluded" or "orphaned" princes.
+According to the rota system concept, when the grand prince died, the next most senior prince moved to Kiev and all others moved to the principality next up the ladder.
+Only those princes whose fathers had held the throne were eligible for placement in the rota; if a man died before ascending to the throne, his sons were known as izgoi: they and their descendants were ineligible to reign.

 The concept was first noted by Sergei Soloviev, and later summed up by Vasily Kliuchevsky, but in the intervening years, the structured and institutionalized rota system they presented has come under criticism by some, who doubt any such succession system to the Kievan throne existed at all.
 Indeed, scholars such as Sergeevich and Budovnitz argued that the seemingly endless internecine war among the princes of Kiev indicates a total lack of any established succession system.
 Others have modified the system but not fully abandoned it, such as A. D. Stokes, who denied that there was ever a geographic hierarchy of principalities, although there was a hierarchy of the princes themselves.
-Janet Martin argued that the system, in fact, worked.
+Janet L. B. Martin argued that the system, in fact, worked.
 She argues that the interprincely wars were not a breakdown or absence of a system, but the further refinement of the system as the dynasty grew in size and relations became more complex.
 Each new outburst of violence addressed a new problem rather than rehashing old disputes.

 The rota system was modified by the princely summit conference held at Liubech in the Chernigov in 1097.
 Certain lands were granted as patrimonial lands, that is inherited lands outside the rota system.
 These lands were not lost by a prince when the Kievan throne became vacant, and they served as core lands that grew up into semi-independent (if not outright independent) principalities in the later centuries of Kievan Rus, leading some historians to argue that Kievan Rus ceased to be a unified state.
 After this conference, the rota system continued to work within these patrimonial principalities at least up to the Mongol Invasion.
 The rota system also continued with regard to the Kievan throne after 1113 up to the Mongol Invasion as well.